OwolabiMO/Marven-Toys/README.md

 - Which product categories drive the biggest profits?
 And also are the same across store locations?

-- Can you find any seasonal trends or patterns in the sales data?
+- Are there any seasonal trends or patterns in the sales data?

 - Are sales being lost with out-of-stock products at certain locations?